nimh-sfim/ComplexMultiEcho1/GroupStatistics/MovieRespiration_Stats/ISC_Group_Analyses.md

 bash GroupStats_Corrs.sh ISC resp_A2_x_resp_A2 all
 ```

-<br>(Optional): If you'd like to compare performance across certain groups of subjects (i.e., good task performance or low motion), you can call "motion" or "task_compliant"
+<br>(Optional): If you'd like to compare performance across certain groups of subjects (i.e., good task performance or low motion or 'sepcial_group' - low motion and task compliant), you can call "motion" or "task_compliant" or "special_group"
 <br>(Example)
 ```
 bash quick_script.sh isc_dataframe motion